ahadhash/Lecture2/report.md

-#This is a heading
+# This is a heading

 Hello

 This is a list
--item1
--item2
--item3
+- item1
+- item2
+- item3

+This is an ordered list

+1. hullo
+1. hullo2